NeuralSens: Sensitivity Analysis of Neural Networks: Package structure

 \subsection{Visualizing the Neural Network Sensitivity relation as a function of the input values}

-Sometimes it is useful to know how the value of the input variables affect the sensitivity of the response variables. \fct{SensFeaturePlot} function produce a violin plot to show the probability density of the output sensitivities with respect to each input.
+Sometimes it is useful to know how the value of the input variables affects the sensitivity of the response variables.
+The \fct{SensFeaturePlot} function produces a violin plot to show the probability density of the output sensitivities with regard to each input.
 It also plots a jitter strip chart for each input, where the width of the jitter is controlled by the density distribution of the data (\cite{ggforce}).
-The color of the points is proportional to the value of each input variable, which show if the relation of the output with the input is relatively constant in a range of input values.
+The color of the points is proportional to the value of each input variable, which display whether the relation of the output with the input is relatively constant within a range of input values.

-The following code produce the plot of figure \ref{fig:sensfeatplot}: \begin{CodeChunk} \begin{CodeInput} R> SensFeaturePlot(mod2, fdata = DAILY_DEMAND_TR[1:(365*2),]) \end{CodeInput} \end{CodeChunk}
+The following code produce the plot of Figure \ref{fig:sensfeatplot}: \begin{CodeChunk} \begin{CodeInput} R> SensFeaturePlot(mod2, fdata = DAILY_DEMAND_TR[1:(365*2),]) \end{CodeInput} \end{CodeChunk}

-In accordance with the information extracted from figure \ref{fig:sensovertime}, figure \ref{fig:sensfeatplot} shows that the sensitivity of the output with respect to the temperature is negative when the temperature is low and positive when the temperature is high.
-It also shows that the sensitivity of the output with respect to \code{WD} is higher in the weekends (\code{WD} < 0.6).
+It can also be generated using the \fct{plot} method of a \class{SensMLP} object: \begin{CodeChunk} \begin{CodeInput} R> plot(sens2, plotType = "features") \end{CodeInput} \end{CodeChunk} In accordance with the information extracted from Figure \ref{fig:sensovertime}, Figure \ref{fig:sensfeatplot} shows that the sensitivity of the output with regard to the temperature is negative when the temperature is low and positive when the temperature is high.
+It also shows that the sensitivity of the output with regard to \code{WD} is higher in the weekends (lower values of \code{WD}).